kaufmanlab/GSK26-public/README.md

 ## Mouse sensorimotor cortex reflects complex kinematic details during reaching and grasping

-This repository contains code to recreate the figures associated with the manuscript by Grier, Salimian and Kaufman published at eLife.
+This repository contains code to recreate the figures associated with the manuscript by Grier, Salimian and Kaufman published at eLife: https://elifesciences.org/articles/106270.

 For orientation to the repository, see docs/SUMMARY.md and docs/QUICK_REFERENCE.md